-Students who wish to apply for a higher degree should have a good honours degree from the UK or equivalent internationally recognised qualification, in a relavant discipline, such as engineering, logistics, mathematics, economics or statistics.
-Consideration will be given to those applicants holding a good second class honours degree.
+Students who wish to apply for a higher degree should have a good honours degree from the UK (minimum 2:2) or equivalent internationally recognised qualifications in a in an engineering, logistics, mathematics, economics or statistics discipline.

 Months of entry

 Logistics and Supply Chain Management forms a significant part of any business and improvement in this area will give the company an added advantage.
 This MSc equips you with advanced skills to identify areas for improvement within an organisation in order to gain the competitive edge.

 The programme is delivered by world-class, research-active staff, who are also members of the Centre for Logistics and Heuristic Optimisation.
 It enables you to develop enhanced conceptual, analytical and research skills to support decision making in any logistic area within an organisation.
 Logistics and supply chain management problems may include inventory, transportation, warehousing, location, reverse and green logistics and customer and supplier relationships.
 Graduates of this MSc are able to respond to the challenges in an area that is constantly evolving.

 CILT is the UK‘s independent professional body for logistics, supply chains and transport.
 The CILT network connects members worldwide and is the greatest source of professional expertise for the industry.
 Accreditation and membership deliver significant benefit in terms of career prospects.